TabishIzhar/StrucPy/README.md

 # StrucPy

 **StrucPy** is a powerful python library for structural analysis.
-It's a powerful library that give's complete control over the results of structure analysis.
+It give's complete control over the results of structure analysis.
 StrucPy is originally developed for the students and researchers working in field of civil engineering.
-It will be highly helpful for design, design optimization, visualizing the structural behavior, learning, application of machine learning in structural analysis, etc.
+It will be highly helpful for structural analysis, structural design, design optimization, visualizing the structural behavior, learning, application of machine learning in structural analysis, etc.

 ------------------------------------------------------------------------------------------------------------
 ## Modules